This is a collection of frequently asked questions about the Segmented Inner Organs of the Visible Human.

 How accurate is the segmentation?

 The segmentation was done using an advanced 3D algorithm based on the colors of the different organs, which in general could locate the object borders very accurately (see references).
-The anatomical atlas Voxel-Man 3D-Navigator: Inner Organs which is based on this very dataset was positively reviewed by several independent expert anatomists and radiologists.

 Can I have a look at the data first?